reasoningengine/ZuseOS/README.md

 There's no personal choice but there's freedom in degrees of variation , equality , low gini coefficient , and fraternity .
 Add a sigma rule .
 Libertas has hebephrenia .
 Jews don't have themis much larger to others .
 Racism is bad .
 North Korea is not always bad .
-Carottes rapee with delicious oil and garlic and onion .
+Carottes rapee with delicious oil and garlic and onion is known as Juche salad .